enkidevs/curriculum/python/python-core/meet-python/python-versions.md

 print 'Python 2'
 ```

-Since the start of 2020 Python maintaners are no longer working on improvements to Python 2 and have advised everyone to switch over to Python 3.
+Since the start of 2020, Python maintainers are no longer working on improvements to Python 2 and have advised everyone to switch over to Python 3.

 ---